vives-project-xp/InteractiveCorridor/docs/README.md

 ## Architecture diagram

-The architecture diagram can be visualized in [app.diagrams.net](https://app.diagrams.net/).
+The architecture diagram can be visualized in [app.diagrams.net](https://app.diagrams.net/) or with the [Draw.io Integration](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) vscode extension.